awolf/awolf.github.io/README.md

 ## Things to do

-* update stylesheet start with the mobile first then scale up to desktop.
+* update stylesheet.
+Start with mobile first then scale up to desktop.
 * Add more header styles for header layers.